KatePaulauskas/trade-tracker/README.md

 - Open date
 - Close date
 - Stock Name
-- Profit/Loss amount: This can be a positive or negative amount, with a "-" sign if the user incurred a loss during the trade.
+- Profit/Loss amount: This can be a positive or negative amount, with a minus sign if the user incurred a loss during the trade.
 - Comments: This field allows the user to make notes about the strategy used, emotions experienced during the trade, etc., which could help in analysing their trading strategy in the future.

 ![Add New Trade](media/add-new-trade.jpeg)